kuldeepsingh99/microservice-elk/README.md

-# Creating microservice using Spring Cloud, Eureka, Zuul, Sleuth, Zipkin and ELK Stack
+# Creating microservice using Spring Boot, Eureka, Zuul, Sleuth, Zipkin and ELK Stack

 Spring framework provides set of libraries for creating microservices in Java.